Caledonian Railway Line

 To examine them follow the link 'Transport' and then scroll down to'Railways'.
 Choose 'West Edinburgh'.

 The one labelled 'approaching Craigleith' is the view looking north from the road bridge with the train approaching the station with the signal box on its left and the Groathill houses in the distance

 The other photograph labelled 'Craigleith Station' is taken further down the line to the south of the road bridge showing a train leaving the station with the booking office on the side of the road bridge.

-The modern photograph below, was taken quite recently from about the same spot.
+The more modern photograph below, was taken from about the same spot.

-The station and railway lines were removed and are now cycle and walkways as shown in the picture below.
+The station and railway lines were removed and are now cycle paths and walkways.